Quoteme/quoteme.github.io/about.md

-I am Luca Leon Happel, a 21 year old Student in Düsseldorf and [Github top-100 programmer](https://xscode.com/profile/quoteme) in categories like physiks-gngines and rigid-body-dynamics who currently lives in Mönchengladbach.
+I am Luca Leon Happel, a 21 year old Student in Düsseldorf and [Github top-100 programmer](https://xscode.com/profile/quoteme) in categories like physiks-engines and rigid-body-dynamics who currently lives in Mönchengladbach.
 My interests include mathematics, computer-science, philosophy, languages, technology and lots more.
 My friends and collegues primarily know me for the extra mile I always